 It is probable that the human PrP gene (PRNP) is of paramount importance for the determination of the size of this particular species barrier.
 However, the exact requirements in the PrP sequence for the species barrier are not fully understood and may vary from one species-to-species transmission to another.
 The size of the species barrier for BSE-in-ruminants to BSE-in-humans is not known and may be large (for example a barrier of the order of 1000, as assumed in some risk assessments) or small.
-The possibility of a negative species barrier can now be considered as highly unlikely.
+Given the conflicting scientific data and thus the uncertainties about the bovineto-human species barrier as outlined in this document, the assumption of a worst case scenario considering no (=1) barrier should be included, although available evidence indicates that values greater than 1 are likely to be more realistic.
 The Working Group therefore recommends that, until more scientific data are available, for risk assessments of human exposure to potentially BSE contaminated products, a species barrier of about 1 should considered as a worst case scenario and that, in risk assessments, the range from 10^4 to 10^1 is considered.
 The latter order of magnitude would imply that the minimal infective dose value(s) considered/accepted to be valid for animals, should also be applied for humans.
 (See also Section V).